 Do not attach accessories to the windshield, or fit an extra-wide mirror over the rear view mirror.
 If the SRS airbag deploys, those objects could become projectiles that could seriously injure vehicle occupants.

 ▼ Driver's SRS frontal airbag

 The driver's SRS frontal airbag uses a dual stage inflator.
-The inflator operates in different ways depending on the severity of impact, backward-forward adjustment of the driver's seat position and whether or not he/she is wearing the seatbelt.
+The inflator operates in different ways depending on the severity of impact.